Board of Directors

 Diane Randgaard, Board Member, is a public school teacher.
-She earned a Bachelor's in Wildlife Ecology at Humboldt State University and a Master's in Environmental Science at Western Washington University.
+She earned a Bachelor of Science in Wildlife Ecology at Humboldt State University and a Master's Degree in Environmental Science at Western Washington University.
 Diane lives near the Deschutes Canyon Area and hikes there often year-round, appreciating the spectacular river canyon and its diverse wildlife.
 She manages FANs of the Deschutes Canyon Area's social media and coordinates the Crooked River National Grassland Nest Box Trail on the Peninsula.

 Karen Atwood, Native Garden Coordinator, is excited to be able to continue the work that Marilynne Keyser and FANs envisioned and initiated.
 The Native Garden has become one of the focal points of Crooked River Ranch's Administration area and Karen has been pleased to play a part in its success.